Counselling for Depression in Guelph

 Do you live in Guelph, Kitchener, Waterloo, or Cambridge area?

 Support is available to help you deal with your depression.
-Call 519-766-8292 or email [email protected] to get more information or have your questions answered.
+You can view our appointment availability and book online or email [email protected] if you have any questions about the therapy process.